simonhorlick/capture/README.md

 capture
 =======

-Capture data from dvb devices on linux
+Capture data from dvb devices on linux.

+Tunes a linux dvb device and writes the stream to a file.